 - Formal Acceptance of the Class Contract.
 Students should read and complete the course contract after reading the course syllabus.
-The contract must be submitted on the first day of classes and no later than by the second class or the student may be administratively dropped from MKTG3010. - Course Coverage.
+The contract must be submitted on the first day of classes and no later than by midnight on May 29th or the student may be administratively dropped from MKTG3010. - Course Coverage.
 While the instructor will make a good faith effort to cover all of the above material, he does not guarantee that all of it will be covered. - Cheating.
 The student handbook states: Plagiarism, cheating, and other forms of academic dishonesty are prohibited.
 Students guilty of academic misconduct, either directly or indirectly through participation or assistance, are immediately responsible to the instructor of the class.
 In addition to other possible disciplinary sanctions which may be imposed through the regular institutional procedures as a result of academic misconduct, the instructor has the authority to assign an 'F' or a zero for the exercise or examination, or to assign an 'F' in the course.
 If the student believes that he or she has been erroneously accused of academic misconduct, and if his or her final grade has been lowered as a result, the student may appeal the case through the appropriate institutional procedures (Student Handbook, p.
-14 for Disciplinary procedures.) - Classroom Decorum.
-Students are expected to maintain proper classroom decorum (i.e., not disrupt class).
-The instructor will dismiss students who cannot maintain such decorum.
-Unacceptable behaviors include, but are not limited to, talking loudly about non-class matters, using profanity, reading the newspaper or other non-class-related materials, sleeping and, using cell phones. - Students with disabilities.
+14 for Disciplinary procedures.) - Students with disabilities.
 TSU does not discriminate on the basis of an individual's disability and complies with section 504 and Public law 101-366 (Americans with Disabilities Act) in its admissions, accessibility, treatment and employment of individuals in its programs and activities, as defined under the law, who are otherwise qualified to meet the institution's academic and employment requirements.
 Students needing assistance may call (615) 963-7400.
 It is the student's responsibility to follow the procedures outlined by TSU if accommodation is needed - Tentative/Full admission.
 All undergraduate degree seeking College of Business majors enrolled in upper division business courses must have tentative or full admission to the College of Business in order to be assured of receiving full academic course credit.
 It is students' responsibility to verify that he or she have been tentatively/fully admitted to the College of Business.